velescore/veles-wiki/articles/en/Windows-Stunnel-Guide.md

 ***Step 2***

-* In the end of install, it will open new console window.
-You can input any information to these fields or let it blanc.
-It doesn’t matter and don’t have any affect to your connection.
+* In the end of install, it will open new console window. **You can input any information to these fields or let it blanc.
+It doesn’t matter and don’t have any affect to your connection**.

 ***